 The Ames Public Art Commission administers the Neighborhood Sculpture Program whereby neighbors may request placement of a piece of art from the Ames Annual Outdoor Sculpture Exhibition in their neighborhood.

 Block parties are a great opportunity for neighbors to interact with one another and welcome new residents into their neighborhood.
 These social gatherings usually take place on the street or in a nearby park where adults and kids can enjoy food, games, and conversations with their neighbors.
 Applications for block parties may be obtained by contacting the Planning and Housing Department at 515-239-5400.
 One week’s notice is required, and a majority of the neighborhood must be participating in order to block off the street.

 A popular option to use with your party is the Street 'N' Greet Block Party Trailer, which is available free of charge to Ames residents for use at neighborhood parties.
-It contains street barricades, eight tables, 36 chairs, one canopy tent, name tags, sound system, First Aid kit, outdoor games for children and adults, and more.
+It contains street barricades, 8 folding tables, 36 folding chairs, a canopy tent, First Aid kit, various activities and games for children and adults, and more.

 Good Neighbor Guide to Services

 Click here for more information about the Ames Police Department's Safe Neighborhoods Team.

 Community Resource Officer